CSE237SP2021/project-debug-trivia/README.md

 ** Note that the responses to the trivia questions should be one capital letter, ex: "A"

-For the next iteration we will do the following:
+For the next iteration we will do the following: <br />
-	add the rest of the levels
+	add the rest of the levels <br />
-	input real trivia
+	input real trivia <br />
-	make the instructions more user - friendly. make the level increment when the current level is finished add unit testing
+	make the instructions more user - friendly. <br />
+	make the level increment when the current level is finished <br />
+	add unit testing <br />